gracco/sysadmin-interview-questions/README.md

   RAID (Redundant Array of Independent Disks) it' s a data storage virtualization technology that combines multiple physical disks in one logical volume.
   - RAID0 - Striping, the data is striped between 2 or more disks, improving speed but compromising availability.
   - RAID1 - Mirroring, the data is mirrored between 2 or more disks, improving availability (the server could lose N - 1 disks) but compromises the speed (replication time).
-  - RAID5 -  Blocks striped but uses distributed parity, RAID5 uses minimum 3 disks, that stripe data between than, but replicates blocks too, it's a good RAID for databases, in this cenario read operations are good, but write can be slow.
+  - RAID5 -  Blocks striped but uses distributed parity, RAID5 uses minimum 3 disks, that stripe data between them, but replicates blocks too, it's a good RAID for databases, in this cenario read operations are good, but write can be slow.
   - RAID10 - It's a implementation using RAID0 + RAID1, uses 4 disks, striping data between 2 of then and mirroring this data in another 2 disks.

 * What is a level 0 backup?
 What is an incremental backup?